1/ Do you offer payment plans?

 Yes, payment plans can be arranged to suit your circumstances.
 If there are other barriers to you accessing support get in touch.

-2/ Why do your offerings include so much follow up contact?
+2/ Why do your offerings include follow up contact?

 This is part of my philosophy, I work by walking along side you as you navigate your feeding journey.
 I am passionate about continuity and want families that I work with to be clear on the time frame of my support within each offering.